mmphego/mmphego.github.io/_posts/2022-01-09-How-to-build-an-ETL-using-Python-Docker-PostgreSQL-and-Airflow.md

 - Customized Airflow image that includes the installation of Python dependencies.
 - Removes example DAGs and reloads DAGs every 60seconds.
 - Memory limitation set to 4GB.
-- Allocated on 2 workers to run Gunicorn web server.
+- Allocated only 2 workers to run [Gunicorn web server](https://docs.gunicorn.org/en/stable/).
 - Add our `.env` file to the Airflow container and,
 - A custom network for bridging the containers (Jupyter, PostgresDB and Airflow).